Arthur Darvill: Music and audio work

 Darvill is also a musician and a composer; he has written songs and music for the Bush Theatre, and composed the score for Che Walker's 2008 play The Frontline at Shakespeare's Globe.
 In June 2009, the musical Been So Long, based on Ché Walker's 1998 play, opened at the Young Vic and in September 2013 another collaboration, The Lightning Child, opened at the Globe.
 Darvill had worked with Walker for a number of years since they had first met at RADA, developing the songs and music for the show.
 The musical was performed at the Latitude Festival in July and had a run at the Traverse Theatre in August.
 Darvill received a Judge's Discretionary Award from MTM for his music.
 In 2010, Darvill helped promote the solo album of Fyfe Dangerfield, playing with him on sessions for Graham Norton's show and on Xfm.

 Darvill has undertaken a number of radio and voice projects, including Doctor Who audiobooks.
 In December 2011, he played Keith Moon for BBC Radio 4's Burning Both Ends.
 In 2012, he voiced Gulliver in Radio 4's Gulliver's Travels and Sam in the short film Penguin.

 He collaborated with playwright Sam Holcroft on a musical adaptation of Roald Dahl's Fantastic Mr. Fox which premiered at the Nuffield Theatre, Southampton, in November 2016.

 In 2018, Darvill started the new musical collective Paperlands with Ines De Clercq.
 The collective performed at St Pancras Old Church on 22 November 2018.
 They took some time to record in a studio in December of that year.

 In 2020, Darvill appeared on the concept album for Vikki Stone and Katie Mulgrew's musical #ZoologicalSociety.
 Despite the concert being cancelled due to the COVID-19 pandemic, the album featuring Darvill was released digitally on 27 March 2020.

-On 13 June 2020 it was confirmed that Darvill would reprise his role as Rory Williams with Big Finish Productions, in a multi-boxset series entitled The Lone Centurion, chronicling the character's time between the episodes "The Pandorica Opens" and "The Big Bang".
+On 13 June 2020, it was confirmed that Darvill would reprise his role as Rory Williams with Big Finish Productions, in a multi-box set series entitled The Lone Centurion, chronicling the character's time between the episodes "The Pandorica Opens" and "The Big Bang".

 Personal life

 Darvill plays the guitar and keyboards, and formed an indie band called Edmund in his teenage years; it was named after Edmund Pevensie, his favourite character in The Lion, the Witch and the Wardrobe.
 He enjoys cooking and attending the theatre and concerts.
 He also collects taxidermy.
 He is close friends with his Doctor Who former co-stars Karen Gillan and Matt Smith.

 Alongside other British celebrities, Darvill designed and signed his own card for the UK-based charity Thomas Coram Foundation for Children.
 The cards were auctioned off on eBay during May 2014.
+Darvill is non-religious.